I know someone who works in a sustainable/green job

 Activities

-1. jobs that contribute to protecting the climate and the environment,
+• jobs that protect the climate and the environment,

-2. jobs that contribute to ensuring an intact environment,
+• jobs that help maintain an intact environment,

-3. jobs that contribute to social change and education,
+• jobs that support social change and education,

-The facilitator will then submit a list of known sustainable/green jobs (Annex 1)
+The facilitator then shares a reference list of sustainable/green jobs (Annex 1).

-Discussion with clients which of the green professions they recognise would suit them best, which green profession they are interested in and why.
+The group discusses which green professions might suit them personally, which ones they are most interested in, and why.

 Reflections/Consolidation of learning